 26. Having regard to the importance of prevention of harm, it cannot be said in advance that these legal rights and interests will not be affected by any decision at the stage of provisional measures.
 To put the same point positively, these interests of a legal character "may be affected by the decision in the case".
-In the circumstances, and having regard to the importance of the interests at stake, it is respectfully submitted that this is sufficient to entitle Solomon Islands to be permitted to intervene at the stage of provisional measures.
+In the circumstances, and having regard to the importance of the interests at stake, it is respectfully submitted that this is sufficient to entitle the Federated States of Micronesia to be permitted to intervene at the stage of provisional measures.